23 Home Improvements You Should Never Pay For

 Fix a Plumbing Leak

 Save the cost of a plumber’s house call by fixing minor leaks yourself.
 Leaks in a supply line tend to be continuous while drain line leaks are usually intermittent.
-For a leaky shutoff valve, a wrench should be all you need.
+To fix a leaky shutoff valve, a wrench should be all you need.
 If the leak is along a water pipe, replace the leaky section.
 For a temporary fix, use repair putty.
 Leaking drain pipes can also be patched, but it’s better to replace the bad section using no-hub shielded couplings.

 Hide Cracks in Ceramic Tile